newsreader/evaluation/ned-evaluation/README.md

 #### 2) To obtain the automatic disambiguations of the first 5
      sentences from the NAF files.

-     > systemFiveSentences.pl inputDir outAnnotation outInfo
+     > systemFiveSentences.pl inputDir resource outAnnotation outInfo

-     Given a directory, the script looks at the entities layer and it extracts the ones with external references.
+     Given a directory, the script looks at the entities layer and it extracts the ones with external references that has been extracted using the "resource".
 It keeps just the reference with the highest probability.
-The results are stores in the outAnnotation file and each line has the following information (separated by tab):
+The results are stored in the outAnnotation file and each line has the following information (separated by tab):

      docid	 span	    entity (disambiguated)	entity-mention